Protesters shout at Jeff Flake in elevator: ‘You're telling me that my assault doesn't matter'

 "Don't look away from me," one of the women can be heard saying.
 "Look at me and tell me that it doesn't matter what happened to me."

-The women continue to criticize Flake, saying he is allowing attackers to occupy positions of power.
+The woman continues to criticize Flake, saying he is allowing attackers to occupy positions of power.

 "Thank you," Flake said.
 "I need to get to the hearing.
 You will here more from me."